- Quick Facts

 - How does Kybella work?

-- Who is an ideal candidate for Kybella?
+- Who is a good candidate for Kybella?

-- What results should I expect from Kybella?
+- What results can I expect from Kybella?

 - How much does Kybella cost?